Gignite/the-cure/README.md

 ## Ingredients

-A model to describe domain logic:
+A model to describe domain logic.

 ``` php
 <?php